JerryI/wljs-docs/docs/frontend/Advanced/Slides/animations.md

 However, in practice reports are usually linear and do not require to repeat all animations again.

+### Append graphics on slide
+[Meta-markers](../../../interpreter/Advanced/meta-markers.md) can work well in a case if one wants to append some data on the existing graphics canvas.

 ## Buttons, sliders etc
 :::caution
 To be written.
 Check shipped examples (`File`$\rightarrow$ `Open Examples`) for that.